himala 🇩🇪

 Fine-tuning AI models takes time, but we needed clear ways to track progress and measure accuracy with every cycle.

-For example, to test emails summarization, we sent emails to test email account and had the AI evaluate its own performance by reviewing chat transcripts.
-This process helped us a lot to become better faster.
+For example, to test emails summarization, we sent emails to test email accounts and had the AI evaluate its own performance.
+This process helped us a lot to become better faster in relevancy and contextualization.

 Create smart UI anchors to gather information

-We skipped simple thumbs up/down ratings — they're biased toward angry users.
-Instead, we measured what we thought actually matters:
+We skipped simple thumbs up/down ratings — they're biased toward angry users and work better for unmoderated testing to flag wrong LLM responses.
+Instead, we measured what we thought actually mattered:

 1. Editing frequency.
 How much do users change AI-generated content?